-For New American eats head to the Black Cat Bistro in East Lansing.
+Head to the Black Cat Bistro in East Lansing for New American eats.
 It offers a contemporary atmosphere of relaxed elegance.
 The Sunday brunch has become quite the local tradition.

-Their main aim is to provide a high-end meal at an affordable price, for a perfectly balanced experience out on the town.
-Be sure to pop in for happy hour here, which usually consists of half-off apps and discounted mules and drafts.
-Wine Up Wednesday is especially popular with entire bottles going for a small portion of the price.
+Their main aim is to provide a high-end meal at an affordable price for a perfectly balanced experience out on the town.
+Be sure to pop in for a happy hour here, which usually consists of half-off apps, discounted mules, and drafts.
+Wine Up Wednesday is especially popular, with entire bottles for a small portion of the price.

 The snacks are all delicious, from the poutine to the bruschetta.
-For more of a feast, you can’t go wrong with any of the pasta dishes.
+You can’t go wrong with any pasta dishes for more of a feast.

 READ MORE MICHIGAN TRAVEL TIPS

 I hope you enjoyed this guide on the best restaurants in Lansing!
-Hopefully you found it useful.
-Here are a few relevant articles for more travel around Michigan.
+Here are more relevant articles for more travel around Michigan.